-From foreigners selling phony calling cards on the city streets, to down-luck junkies at Teittleman’s rundown hotel; from Davey Scatino packing up and moving to Vegas, to the ocean waves crashing ominously on the shore — Tony’s mere existence has affected them all.
+From foreigners selling phony calling cards on the city streets, to down-luck junkies at Teittleman’s rundown hotel; from Davey Scatino packing up and moving to Vegas, to the ocean waves crashing ominously on the shore — Tony’s toxic existence has affected them all.

 And so season two ends with Tony Soprano standing alone in his living room, puffing on a cigar in tormented solitude, while his two Families celebrate his daughter’s graduation all around him.
 Season one ended on a hopeful tone: “Remember the good times.”
 Season two ends with a solitary Tony contemplating the dark times ahead.

-- Voodoo Lounge, released in 1994, isn’t one of my favorite Rolling Stones albums, but the repeated use of Keith Richards’ “Thru and Thru” — a powerful, reverberating electroacoustic ballad — adds a great deal to the episode’s overall effect.
+- Voodoo Lounge, released in 1994, isn’t one of my favorite Rolling Stones albums, yet the repeated use of Keith Richards’ “Thru and Thru” — a powerful, reverberating electroacoustic ballad — adds a great deal to the episode’s overall effect.

 - Tony’s bout of food poisoning stems from eating at an Indian restaurant and then eating seafood from Nuovo Vesuvio’s later that night.
 Artie Bucco deflects blames to the Indian food, but the true culprit isn’t clear.

-- Similar to Adriana’s fateful car drive with Silvio in “Long Term Parking,” Tony has a wishful dream that he is back at home (Meadow announces she has chosen Columbia, and Tony announces he has bought a new boat), only to wake up back in the car with Big Pussy and Silvio on the way to the marina.
+- Similar to Adriana’s fateful car drive with Silvio in “Long Term Parking,” Tony has a wishful dream that he is back at home (Meadow announces she has chosen Columbia, while Tony announces he has bought a new boat), only to wake up back in the car with Big Pussy and Silvio on the way to the marina.

-- “Funhouse” was written by David Chase and Todd A. Kessler, and directed by John Patterson.
+- “Funhouse” was written by David Chase and Todd A. Kessler and directed by John Patterson.

 FAMOUS LAST WORDS